rcorvus/R2PY/README.md

 Optionally if you want a 2-3-2 transition system, included is the Arduino Nano code and hardware setup needed.

 ## Hardware Requirements
-Additional setup instructions are in each of the code files.

 Raspberry Pi 3